Public Evening Tours at Lick Observatory

 Tickets will be available to the general public starting Wednesday April 16, 2025 at noon on Eventbrite.
 There is a limit of 4 tickets per customer.

 Please allow a one-hour drive from San Jose.
 The road is good, but windy.
 The event typically lasts between 4 and 6 hours; prepare to drive home late in the evening.
+Parking is limited at the Observatory, so we encourage car pooling.
 There are no automative services or gas stations for 20 miles, so please plan ahead.
 See more information on driving directions and parking here.

 Join the Mailing List